Stroller-Friendly Fukuoka with Kids: The Ultimate Family Walking Guide (2026)

 • Hakata-Eki Mei-no-Eki ramen alley — Surprisingly stroller-OK during off-peak hours; many shops have child seats.

 • Hotel restaurant buffets — Grand Hyatt, Solaria, Hilton.
-Predictable family layout.
+Predictable, spacious family layout.

 • Avoid traditional Hakata yatai (food stalls) — Tight bench seating, no stroller space, smoke.
 Skip with kids under 6.